Three Amigos

 As a comedy Three Amigos is not without merit, but knowing that three of the most popular American comedians from the period are in it, one would have expected it to be funnier.
 The script offers all three of them a few opportunities to show what they’re capable of, but only in one scene, set around a campfire, there’s something like a synergetic effect, otherwise the best moments come from individual efforts, and the three never really feel like a team.
 In one scene, Short and Martin perform a song and dance number in a cantina; it’s a nice and funny scene but you wonder what Chase is doing while they’re performing their act: it turns out that he was playing the piano - at least that’s what we’re supposed to believe.

-Three Amigos has its moments and I noticed that it also has its fans: some critical notes from my part on facebook led to some spiteful remarks.
+Three Amigos has its moments and I noticed that it also has its fans: some critical notes from my part on Facebook led to some spiteful remarks.
 I therefore gave it another chance.
-It’s actually not bad and some of the solo bits and vignettes are even pretty good.
+I'm still not a fan but I do admit that some of the solo bits and vignettes are pretty good.
 Kai Wulff is hilarious as the German who has always idolized Short’s skills as a gunslinger and therefore challenges him to a duel and ... is outdrawn by him!
 Alfonso Arau - best known to western buffs as one of the baddies from The Wild Bunch - has the movie’s best remembered line as the villain El Guapo, after watching the three performing their routine:

 "I like these guys.
 They are funny guys.
 Kill only one of them."